Cedar Bluff Park News

 Annual Vehicle Permits (Park Passports) are available for purchase when you register your vehicle for just $15.50 per vehicle.
 If you purchase your permit through an outside vendor or through your local Kansas Department of Wildlife, Parks and Tourism office the price will be $25.00, so be sure and take advantage of this savings.
 If you purchase you annual vehicle permit when you register your vehicle, it will be valid along with your registration.
 For example, if your vehicle is up for renewal in July, and you purchase the Parks Passport at the time of registration, your Park Passport will be valid until you register your vehicle the following July!
 Be sure to ask when you visit your County Treasurers Office!

-Hoonii Campground: This past fall and winter the park staff developed five new full-hookup, long-term campsites.
-These will replace the five long-term campsites which were spread throughout the Bluffton Area's campgrounds.
+Hoonii Campground: Last year the park staff developed five new full-hookup, long-term campsites.
+These will replace the five long-term campsites which were spread throughout the Bluffton Area's campgrounds

 Pa's POND receives another improvement...